joshHug/LeidenITP/labs/lab2.md

 - [alarm_clock](https://codingbat.com/prob/p119867)
 - [near_ten](https://codingbat.com/prob/p165321)

 Optional challenge for people with prior programming experience: Do these problems without using `if-elif-else`.
-It's possible, but you'll have to be very clever and pay close attention to the week 2 lecture notes.
+It's possible, but you'll have to very clever and pay close attention to the week 2 lecture notes.
 Note: You'd never want to write code like this in real life.
 Writing easy-to-read code is better than writing clever-and-tricky code.

 ## Lists Practice